top of page

 Step 1 - Refeshing your Knowledge

 The EU Posting of Workers (PWD) regime is a critical framework, designed to facilitate the free movement of services in the EU/EEA/Swiss area while protecting the rights of workers who carry out those services.
+To effectively navigate PWD compliance requirements, it is crucial to understand the underlying PWD principles, concepts, and intricacies of this regime.

 This initial step in the PWD Roadmap aims to refresh your understanding.

-Step 2 - Prior Notification
+Step 2 - Check the Notification

 Before the posting commences, the sending employer is required to submit a notification to the competent authorities of the host Member State.
 This notification typically includes details such as the identity of the employer and posted worker, the start and end dates of the posting, and the services to be performed.

-Step 3 - The Liaison Person
+Step 3 - Appoint the Liaison Person

 Employers must designate a liaison person in the Host Country to facilitate communication with local authorities.
 This liaison person is instrumental in ensuring compliance and transparency when workers are temporarily posted within the EU.
 For employers managing posted workers across borders, a well-informed liaison person is not merely a formality but a critical strategic safeguard.

-Step 4 - Record Keeping
+Step 4 - Check the Record Keeping Requirements

 Employers are obliged to keep various documents available for inspection by the host country's authorities, such as employment contracts, payslips, timesheets indicating working hours, the A1 certificate, and proof of notification and payment of wages.
 These records must be timely and readily accessible during the entire posting period, and even until after the posting.

-Step 5 - Informing the worker
+Step 5 - Inform the Worker

 Before posting workers to another EU member state, the employer must inform them about the relevant aspects of their posting.
 This obligation is based on the EU Transparancy Directive.